charlottecrevier/how-to/docs/index.md

-# Cloud-Optimized Geospatial Data Access
+# Cloud Optimized Geospatial Data Access
 !!!
 Note
     All the libraries and resources presented here are open-source and have their own licensing.
-    Please refer to the specific libraries documentation for sharing mechanism.
+    Please refer to the specific libraries documentation for licensing information.

-Suggested and non-exhaustive best practices and tutorials using open-source libraries for Cloud Optimized data access for Government of Canada data collections.
+Best practices and tutorials using open-source libraries for Cloud Optimized GeoTIFF (COG) access from the Canada Centre for Mapping and Earth Observation (CCMEO) datacube.

 !!! info "Link to CCMEO COG collections "
     STAC API : <https://datacube.services.geo.ca/stac/api/>